mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-04-04-rational-ignorance-and-tech-learning.md

 ---
 layout: single
-title:  "Apr-2018 - Rational Ignorance and Technology Learning Challenges"
+title: "Rational Ignorance and Technology Learning Challenges"
 date: 2018-04-04 12:21:29 +0000
 tags: Misc
+toc: true
 ---
-"Rational ignorance" is where the cost of arriving at a suitably informed, educated position outweighs the benefit of doing so.
-In other words, it's better to not bother.
+_Apr 2018: "Rational ignorance" is where the cost of arriving at a suitably informed, educated position outweighs the benefit of doing so.
+In other words, it's better to not bother._

 For example, say you're torn between buying one digital alarm clock at £10 and another at £12.
 They seem pretty similar but it's likely you'd spent 2 hours researching their features to make sure you definitely get the best one for your